asherevolved/zenith-adhd-app/README.md

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.

-## Deploying to Vercel
+## Deploying to Netlify

-To deploy your application to Vercel, follow these steps:
+To deploy your application to Netlify, follow these steps:

 1.  **Push to a Git Repository**: Make sure your project is pushed to a GitHub, GitLab, or Bitbucket repository.

-2.  **Import Project on Vercel**:
+2.  **Import Project on Netlify**:
-    *   Go to your [Vercel Dashboard](https://vercel.com/dashboard) and click **Add New...** > **Project**.
+    *   Go to your [Netlify Dashboard](https://app.netlify.com/) and click **Add new site** > **Import an existing project**.
-    *   Import the Git repository containing your project.
+    *   Connect your Git provider and select the repository for this project.

-3.  **Configure Environment Variables**:
+3.  **Configure Build Settings & Environment Variables**:
-    *   During the import process, Vercel will ask you to configure your project.
+    *   Netlify will automatically detect that you are using Next.js and configure the build settings.
+You can leave these as default.
-    *   Go to the **Environment Variables** section.
+    *   Go to the **Environment variables** section.
     *   Add the following variables.
 You can get these values from your Supabase project settings.
         *   `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL.
         *   `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase project anon key.

 4.  **Deploy**:
-    *   Vercel will automatically detect that you are using Next.js and configure the build settings.
-    *   Click the **Deploy** button.
+    *   Click the **Deploy site** button.

 Your website will be built and deployed.
-Vercel will provide you with a URL to access your live site.
+Netlify will provide you with a URL to access your live site.